conan-io/conan-io.github.io/_posts/2020-02-11-New-conan-release-1-22.markdown

 that can get and **increase in speed for around 400%**.

 Now we are releasing a new download cache that can be concurrently used by several Conan instances using different `CONAN_USER_HOME` folders.
-This cache could be shared between different simultaneous CI jobs, so if the files were previously downloaded, they could be reused from the cache without the need to download them again.
+This cache can be shared between different simultaneous CI jobs, so if the files were previously downloaded, they could be reused from the cache without the need to download them again.